keelz/ts-react-redux-architecture/README.md

 >
 > You just earned your first :star2:

-### Refactoring The Application Code
+### Refactoring The Application Source Code

-To get our app running with the new directory structure we will need to modify some import statements.
+Our app is broken!
+Well, yes... we broke everything when we refactored our app's directory structure and now we need to refactor the source code to include those changes.
+Let's fix it!

 #### Our project's index file is broken!

 ```
 redux-middleware/src/index.tsx
 redux-middleware
 |
 |____src